What is Business Property Relief (BPR)? When does it apply? What are the conditions?

 - 100% BPR is given for the transfer of the business as a whole.

-- There is no BPR given for the transfer of land or buildings, machinery or plant used wholly or mainly for the purposes of a sole trader business, unless those assets are owned by a trust and the sole trader business is run by the beneficiary who has a life interest in that trust.
+- There is no BPR given for the transfer of land or buildings, machinery or plant used wholly or mainly for the purposes of a sole trader business, except in certain circumstances.
+See IHT Business Property Relief

 - No BPR is given on a loan made to a partnership following retirement.

-- 100% relief is given for an interest in a partnership, compared to 50% for property lent to a partnership.
-It may be beneficial for the partnership to hold the property so that it can attract 100% relief.
+- 100% relief is given for an interest in a partnership, compared to 50% for property lent to or used by a partnership but held outside of it.
+See IHT Business Property Relief for how to structure your partnership to achieve 100% relief.

-- Property which is owned by a shareholder and used by the company will only qualify for 50% BPR, and only if the shareholder controls the company.
+- Property that is owned by a shareholder and used by the company will only qualify for 50% BPR subject to certain conditions.
+See IHT Business Property Relief.

 BPR is not available in respect of a business, or shares in a company that is:

-- Not carried on for gain (not for profit or not on a commercial basis), or
+- Not carried on for gain i.e. not for profit or not on a commercial basis.

-A business which only generates investment income will not attract BPR, so this excludes:
+A business that only generates investment income will not attract BPR, so this excludes:

-Some business activities are borderline: whether they will qualify for relief depends on the nature of services provided, typically these include:
+Some business activities are borderline and whether they will qualify for relief depends on the nature of services provided, typically these include:

 Certain activities are regarded as trading: